rufatpro/gonka-docs/docs/wallet/wallet-and-transfer-guide.md

 You contribute computational resources and receive tokens as rewards.
 Before proceeding, you need access to your wallet, which is automatically created when the chain-node container runs for the first time.
-Go [here](https://gonka.ai/host/access-account/) to learn how to access your account.

 **Are you a Developer?**